nus-cs2113-AY2324S2/ip/README.md

 # Lotes project template

 This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+It's named after the Java mascot _Lotes_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij